szaumoor/ZS_ShadowdancerOverhaul/README.md

   - Their attacks can **drain strength** and absorb a slight amount of HP, which can be saved against (save vs. death at +2, which improves with level, up to -1), and won't be able to kill by draining.
 Normal shadows don't have this limitation.
 When the shadow becomes a Nighthaunt, they also have a small chance of draining one or two levels from victims when they attack (subject to probabilities).
   - Unlike normal shadows, **it can be harmed by normal weapons** at lower levels.
 This is done for balance reasons.
 During ToB and late SoA it's probably okay to have that immunity, your party should be extremely powerful, and dangerous enemies wielding normal weapons rare.
   - All other stats, defenses and offensive capabilities slowly improve as you level up (APR, THAC0, movement speed, spells, STR/DEX/etc).
 - **Shadow Evade**: you get this at level 4, then again at level 8 and 16.
-It's essentially a significantly less powerful Shadow Form: +4 AC, +15% damage reduction (+20% at level 8, +25% at level 16) for 3 rounds (4 rounds at level 10, 5 rounds at level 16).
+It's essentially a significantly less powerful Shadow Form: +4 AC, +15% damage reduction (+20% at level 8, +25% at level 16) for 5 rounds.
 It grants invisibility during this time.
 - **Shadow Conjuration**: Similar to the abilities in NWN, this allows the shadowdancer to cast a small selection of spells that are cast, where it applies, at half the shadowdancers's level.
 There are three versions:
   - **Shadow Conjuration**: Gains one use at level 6, 9, and 12.
 May cast Sleep, Shield, Magic Missile, Darkness 15' Radius, Invisibility.
   - **Greater** Shadow Conjuration: Gains one use at level 12, 15, and 18.
 May cast Melf's Acid Arrow, Web, Minor Globe of Invulnerability, and Blindness.